What is an “Accounting period” or “Financial year”?

 In the Netherlands the accounting period is also used to determine the fiscal year, i.e. the applicable period for the corporate income tax and personal income tax.

 What is an “Extended first financial year”?

-At incorporation the end of the first financial year, the end of the financial year will be recorded in the final statements of the deed of incorporation.
+At incorporation by the notary (notaris) the end of the first financial year will be recorded in the final statements of the deed of incorporation.
 The accounting period shall be minimally one day and maximally up to 2 years minus one day.
 The end date from the deed of incorporation will be used by the Dutch tax authorities.

 In case of liquidation, the last fiscal year may be extended for corporate income tax purposes by means of shareholders resolution before the end of the accounting period.
 Thus, avoiding the requirement to file a corporate income tax return for a short period.

 What are the pro’s and cons of an extended financial year?

 An extended financial year has the advantage that the accounting and tax expenses shall be reduced as the preparation of a financial report and corporate income tax return filing can be spared.
 The financial figures of an extended financial year are likely to be more positive as most starting companies initially only incur expenses and no income.
 Although it may not be the main reason, corporate income tax payment will also be deferred.